Greenest Executive Cars – Diesel or Petrol and Hybrid models

 The Mercedes-Benz E300 Hybrid has an official combined economy figure of 65.7mpg, which is highly impressive for such a large and refined executive car.

 The Lexus GS 300h uses its petrol-electric hybrid system to deliver an impressive 60.1mpg, as well as offering a very refined driving experience.

 The 5 Series has always been the most engaging executive saloon to drive and the latest version maintains top spot.
 The 520i automatic blends good performance with strong fuel economy and poise making it the ideal choice for enthusiastic drivers.

 The Lexus GS 450h uses its petrol-electric hybrid system to combine performance and low emissions.

-The Mercedes-Benz S-Class 400 Hybrid L SE Line can manage 44.8mpg – impressive for one of the world’s leading petrol-powered luxury cars.
+The Mercedes-Benz S-Class 300 Hybrid has an official combined economy figure of 61.4mpg – impressive for one of the world’s leading petrol-powered luxury cars.

 Plug-in Hybrid Executive Cars

 Porsche Panamera S E-Hybrid 91.1 mpg

 The Porsche Panamera S E-Hybrid has an official fuel economy figure of 91.1mpg and emissions of 71g/km CO2 – this means that this Porsche is exempt from the London Congestion Charge.